Physical Therapy Guide to Pes Anserine Bursitis

 What Is Pes Anserine Bursitis?

-The pes anserine bursa is a small, fluid-filled sac located 2 to 3 inches below the knee joint on the inside of the lower leg.
-It lies beneath 3 tendons that attach to muscles of the thigh, and prevents the tendons from rubbing on the shinbone (tibia).
-The term "bursitis" describes a condition where the bursa has become irritated and inflamed.
-This condition is usually painful and associated with some swelling in the affected area.
-Certain positions, motions, or disease processes can cause increased friction or stress on the bursa, leading to the development of bursitis.
+The pes anserine bursa is a small, fluid-filled sac located about 2 inches below the knee joint line on the inside of the lower leg.
+It lies beneath three tendons that attach the muscles of the thigh to the shinbone (tibia).
+The bursa acts as a cushion for these tendons.
+The term "bursitis" describes a condition where the bursa becomes irritated and inflamed.
+This condition is usually painful with swelling around the bursa.
+Certain positions, movements, or disease processes can increase friction or stress on the bursa, leading to bursitis.

 Pes anserine bursitis can be caused by:

-- Repetitive activities, like squatting, stair climbing, and other work or household activities that are often repeated.
+- Repetitive activities, like squatting, stair climbing, and side-to-side movement

-- Incorrect sports training techniques, such as a lack of stretching, sudden increases in run distances, or too much uphill running.
+- Sports training mistakes, such as a lack of stretching, sudden increases in running distance, or too much uphill running

-- A tear in the cartilage of the knee.
+- A tear to the medial collateral ligament, or MCL, of the knee

 How Does It Feel?